TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     gzipped PI tarball.
 Often, a PI can use an older Boot Image to boot itself without issue.
 Occasionally, however, a PI will have Boot Image changes also that need to accompany it.

+## iPXE

+    On Triton Compute Nodes, which run SmartOS booted off a network, stored locally is an implementation of iPXE, an enhanced for of Preboot eXecution Environment (PXE). piadm(1M) can install iPXE in lieu of the normal Boot Image and Platform Image.
+The word "ipxe" can be used in place of a PI stamp or a source.
+Unlike Platform Images, ipxe can only have one instance maintained on a given bootable pool.

 ## BOOTABLE POOLS